 Written by: Betsy Lorenzo

 Project RISE provides students with education, self-esteem, self empowerment, and youth leadership.
-We serve the Dorchester, Roxbury, Mattapan, Jamaica Plain, Hyde Park, Roslindale, South Boston, and South End areas of Boston.
-Our program focuses on low-income males and females between the ages of 8 and 17.
+We serve children from Boston and surrounding towns.
+Our program focuses on girls and boys between the ages of 8 and 17 coming from low-income families.

 Project RISE is part of Thayer Academy.